HatterMadison/Minion-Hatter-Repository/README.md

 ChangeLog:
-EW MSQ: Fixed Following NPC being lost due to Aethernet Usage
+EW MSQ: Fixed Following NPC being lost due to Aethernet Usage, tyty dev. for sharing info on how.
+All Class Unlocks: Fixed... so much stuff. tyty to person whom helped debug that.
+Unsung hero.

 # Basic How-To